BVR198/Machine_Learning_Specialization/README.md

 $$ b = b - \alpha\frac{\partial J(w,b)}{\partial b}$$

-$$\alpha$$   is `Learning Rate` Which is Hyperparameter determins the size of the step that we need to take during each iteration in order to get minima of the cost function
+$\alpha$   is `Learning Rate` Which is Hyperparameter determins the size of the step that we need to take during each iteration in order to get minima of the cost function

 ## `One-Hot Encoding`